 I don’t usually talk in absolutes about nutrition but this is one time I will:

 Don’t drink sugar sweetened soda of any form regardless of the sweetener; They offer nothing to the diet that can’t be had elsewhere and I see no reason for their consumption at all, regardless of what sugar is present.
+Despite idiots claiming such, artificial sweeteners are not worse for you than 400 calories of table sugar.
+If you need the sweet taste drink diet soda.
+Or Crystal light.
+Or whatever.

 As a final take-home comment, I’m reminded of a client I had years ago.
 He wanted to lose weight and one of the habits I identified in him early was the intake of multiple cans of full-sugar soda.
 Simply switching him to diet soda saved him something like 800-1000 calories/day, he started losing at a nice 1-2 pounds per week with no other change to his diet.